 The Bio-Itzá Reserve Eco-Cottage Senior Design Team from Colorado School of Mines designed and modeled a self-sustaining eco-village to help generate a sustainable source of revenue for the Maya-Itzá community in Northern Guatemala.
-The project was broken down into three technical subsystems that addressed water, power, and living accommodations.
-In addition, extensive community engagement was used to incorporate the feelings of the villagers and to sustain the Maya-Itzá culture.
-While the technical subsystems were interconnected and complex, it was the community outreach that lent this project its unique flair.
-The team traveled to the site in Guatemala and maintained communication with the community to investigate the site, hold a community assessment meeting, and ensure that the final design represented the goals of the Bio-Itzá community.
+This initial design is being used by the Tikal-Peten Rotary Club and the Rotary Club of Fort Collins to implement the design, train the community in business skill, and ensure sustainability.
+The project includes three systems that address water, power, and living accommodations.
+Extensive community engagement was used to incorporate the feelings of the villagers and to sustain the Maya-Itzá culture.
+The initial design team traveled to the site in Guatemala and maintained communication with the community to investigate the site, hold a community assessment meeting, and ensure that the final design represented the goals of the Bio-Itzá community.
 Ultimately, the team and community collaborated on a design of three cottages with rain catchment and off grid power systems to best accomplish the community's conservation goals.
-The design also included retrofitting an existing structure, building a storage structure to house the power system, and designing a pavilion for medicinal plant workshops.
-The team was thrilled to collaborate with the Maya-Itzá community and was proud to present constructions drawings, deliverables for marketing, and future recommendations to contribute to the community's mission for conservation and preserving their culture.
-This intent of this Global Grant is to implement the building retrofits, the water and power systems, and the educational pavilion.
-If possible, the grant will also include micro-financing for the cottages themselves.
+The design also included retrofitting an existing structure, building a storage structure to house the power system, and designing a pavilion for medicinal plant and other Mayan Culture workshops.
+In conjunction with the Maya-Itzá community, the project developed detailed designs and constructions drawings to contribute to the community's mission for conservation and preserving their culture.